 - The United States is inspiring with its cultural focus on motivation, goal setting, out-of-the-box thinking, and change management.

 - There are incredible job opportunities as a motivational speaker with awesome audiences.

 - It is a personal goal of mine to become one of the best speakers in the U.S. with English as my second language.

 This sounds like a major strategy plan for your own life’s happiness, right?

 Well, yes.
 I want to live a very happy life, and that’s the only way to be successful in my three professions as a:

 - Seminar trainer

 Denver and Colorado inspire me so much to be a happy person, that’s true.
 And that’s how I’m able to forward my inspiration and motivation to all my conference, association, and corporate clients.
 Just imagine a speaker who goes home to a place that just doesn’t fit well.
-I guess, he would just not be the perfect fit to inspire huge crowds to achieve their goals, embrace necessary change, and to self-motivate them in terms of great leadership, great sales, or professional and personal development.
-I am glad to be here, and to have learned how to become a motivational keynote speaker!
+I guess he just wouldn’t be the perfect fit to inspire huge crowds to achieve their goals, embrace necessary change, and to self-motivate in terms of great leadership, great sales, or professional and personal development.
+I am glad to be here and to have learned how to become a motivational keynote speaker!